Grammatical structures in mathematics: a personal view: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this article I have shown a few linguistic structures that are at play when we use mathematical language in statistics.
-These structures exist at multiple levels, from the relationships between symbols in an equation to the choices we make about models.
+In this article I have shown a few linguistic structures that I believe are at play when we use mathematical language in statistics.
+These structures exist at multiple levels, from the relationships between symbols in an equation to how we refer to mathematical objects in text around equations.
 Making these structures explicit may help students leverage their existing language skills including the basic grammar they learn in school, and help them to see the process of learning to work with the mathematical objects we use as a process of learning the language of mathematics.
+Evidence from second language learning indicates that explicit teaching of grammar is helpful \cite{hudson2004education, pawlak2021teaching}.

-At the level of static symbols we have pictograms such as Equation \eqref{eqn_CDF}, where a complicated web of syntactic relationships -- many implicit and based on relative position -- presents a major barrier to learners.
+At the level of static symbols we have pictograms such as Equation \eqref{eqn_PDF}, where a complicated web of syntactic relationships -- many implicit and based on relative position -- presents a major barrier to learners.
 Equipping students with the tools to dissect these expressions as a construction in \textit{language} may help to relieve the anxiety of being confronted with such a mess.
 Equation \eqref{eqn_ArithLinReg} leverages fewer grammatical tools, but relies on the recognition of noun groups connected up by verbs in order to separate out the pieces.

 Grammatical processes come into play in more dynamic situations across the three examples.
 Moving a particular symbol between word classes is key to how we first introduce, and then use, a mathematical object such as a function.
 Students really struggle to recognise that is what they are doing when they write and use equations, and can get confused about the role symbols play as a result.
 The reverse process of nominalisation plays a key role in how students are first introduced to many different mathematical objects, and I suspect is a key barrier to developing mathematical fluency.